OCA/pylint-odoo/README.md

 translation-too-few-args | Not enough arguments for odoo._ format string | E8306
 translation-too-many-args | Too many arguments for odoo._ format string | E8305
 translation-unsupported-format | Unsupported odoo._ format character %r (%#02x) at index %d | E8300
-use-vim-comment | Use of vim comment | W8202
-website-manifest-key-not-valid-uri | Website "%s" in manifest key is not a valid URI | W8114
+unused-module | This python module is not imported and has no effect | E8401 use-vim-comment | Use of vim comment | W8202 website-manifest-key-not-valid-uri | Website "%s" in manifest key is not a valid URI | W8114